Far-left politics: 21st century

 Of the five Communist states that survived into the 21st century, three of them — China, Vietnam, and Laos — had restored private ownership and reintegrated with global capitalist markets although state and public control continued as well.
 For instance, Peter Nolan argues that land in China was decollectivized but not privatised, with control of land remaining in the hands of the community.

 At the start of the 21st century, the far-left was associated with the global justice movement and supported populist leaders.
 This reached its height with the 1999 Seattle WTO protests and protests against the 27th G8 summit in 2001, which symbolised a growing rejection of the neoliberal consensus.
 The movement began holding the annual World Social Forum in 2001.
 Its influence diminished following the September 11 attacks, but it survived as a leading force in opposition to the Iraq War.

 Far-left violence decreased dramatically by the 21st century, with a limited presence remaining in developing nations and only a small number of isolated attacks in developed nations.
-The Party of the European Left was established in 2004 as a pan-European political party for the far-left.
+The Party of the European Left was established in 2004 as a European political party for the left and far-left.
 The far-left parties during this time were rarely new creations, instead descending from earlier far-left parties of the 20th century.
 Among the European great powers, Germany was the only one where the far-left made strong electoral performances in the 2000s, with the prominence of the Party of Democratic Socialism and WASG, which merged to become Die Linke in 2007.
 While the Italian Communist Party was historically the most prominent communist party in Western Europe, the Italian far-left fractured and was dissolved into the centre-left in the 2000s.
 The French far-left did not face significant gains or losses as other European far-left groups did at the time.
 Left-wing populism experienced a surge at the start of the 21st century beginning with the rise of Hugo Chávez and Evo Morales in Latin America.